erikw/nestedtext-ruby/spec/fixtures/normal/page1.md

 # Fixture

-A simple fixture page to {% glossary term_with_url %} the glossary.
+A simple fixture page to {% nestedtext term_with_url %} the nestedtext.